SAP-samples/abap-cheat-sheets/25_Authorization_Checks.md

 <br>

-- You have accessed you SAP BTP ABAP Environment in ADT.
+- You have accessed your SAP BTP ABAP Environment in ADT.
 - Create an authorization field
   - In your target package, choose *New -> Other ABAP Repository Object*.
-  - Filter for *Authorization Object* and choose *Next* and walk through the wizard.
+  - Filter for *Authorization Field* and choose *Next* and walk through the wizard.
   - As the name, use *ZAUTH_CTRY*.
   - Specify the data element `LAND1`.
   - Save and activate.
 - Create an authorization object
   - In your target package, choose *New -> Other ABAP Repository Object*.
-  - Filter for *Authorization Field* and choose *Next* and walk through the wizard.
+  - Filter for *Authorization Object* and choose *Next* and walk through the wizard.
   - As the name, use *ZAUTH_OBJ*.
   - In the *Authorizaton Fields* section, add the *ZAUTH_CTRY* field created above.
   - Select the *Activity Field* checkbox for the *ACTVT* field.